typedb/typedb-docs/_09-query/04-delete-query.md

 ---

 ## Deleting Instances of Entity
 To delete an instance of type entity from the knowledge graph, we use a [match clause](/docs/query/match-clause) followed by the `delete` keyword and the variable to be deleted.
-Let's look at a few example.
+Let's look at a few examples.

 ```graql
 match $p isa person id V41016; delete $p;
 ```

-The delete query above, deletes a particular `person` with id of `V41016`.
+The delete query above deletes a particular `person` with the id of `V41016`.

 ## Deleting Instances of Relationship
 Similar to deleting an entity, we first `match` and then `delete`.